nazanin-tabatabaei/NewsSentimentAnalysis_StockPredictions/README.md

 Please make sure to add only relevant visualizations and insights.
 Inserting vague plots and figures, for example, unrelated word cloud or generic network visualization will incur penalty (-5 points penalty).

 ## Describe the Experimental Settings [10 Points]
-Explain the parameters of the experiment: what is the split used, cross-validation setting, evaluation metrics (for example, accuracy, AUC, or precision etc.), system settings (RAM, GPU, or CPU statistics).
--2 per missing relevant detail.
+ ### Evaluation metrics

-In order to measure accuracy, we developed a novel validation technique called the k-fold sequential cross validation (k-SCV).
-In this method, we train on all days upto a specific day and test for the next k days.
-The direct k-fold cross validation method is not applicable in this context as the stock data is actually a time series unlike other scenarios where the data is available as a set.
-Therefore, it is meaningless to analyze past stock data after training on future values.
+In order to measure accuracy in the first baseline, we used a validation technique called the k-fold sequential cross validation (k-SCV).
+Since stock market data is of the form of time series, other methods such as ordinary k-fold crossvalidation are not applicable.
+In this method, we train on all days upto a specific day and test for the next days.
 For the purpose of our analysis, we use k = 5.

-Logistic Regression perform badly on this dataset, giving the same percentage values for Direction Accuracy for all mood combinations.
-This shows that classification (directly predicting trends) is not the ideal methodology for this problem.
+More specifically, we trained our model on data from January first to October 31st of every year and tested it for the remaining of the same year.
+Technique from-> http://cs229.stanford.edu/proj2011/GoelMittal-StockMarketPredictionUsingTwitterSentimentAnalysis.pdf

+accuracy,AUC

+ ### System settings:
+Comodity computer with RAM:16GB, GPU:Intel UHD Graphics 630, CPU:Intel Core i7-8750H CPU @ 2.20GHz

 ## Baseline results and discussions [30 points]
 The report should have results from at least 2 baselines.
 At least one baseline should be from a published paper or preprint.
 Creating one reasonable baseline yourself (e.g., using feature engineering and standard ML classifier) is allowed.
 No additional points will be awarded for having more than 2 baselines.
 Baseline description [7.5*2 = 15]